lisp-mirror/lqml/examples/swank-server/readme.md

 from USB for this to work.

 **Quicklisp** note: it's always preferable to install Quicklisp and any library from Slime on the desktop connected to the mobile device.
-Otherwise you don't see the progress or any eventual problem during the process.
+Otherwise you won't see the progress or any eventual problem during the process.